-A high intermediate-level course in French which emphasizes skill-building in conversation and listening
+A high intermediate-level course in French which emphasizes skill-building in conversation and listening comprehension.
+Focus on furthering vocabulary and developing fluency of expression through study of enriching cultural artifacts from various media including television, music, film, digital and print media.

-FRN 240I - Contemporary France, 3 credit hours
+FRN 2401 - Contemporary France, 3 credit hours

 Prerequisite(s): None.
 Given in English, with no prior study of French expected.
-May be taken for major credit if out-of-class research and reports are done in French.
+May be taken for major credit if outof-class research and reports are done in French.
 May be offered in French as a seminar.